dlsc-software-consulting-gmbh/jfxcentral-data/links/2023/2023-09/2023-09-15/readme.md

 ## Applications

-* The [Logic simulator by **OrangoMango** got updated to v1.1 update](https://twitter.com/orango_mango/status/1698269059513462867): "a new web version made with WebFX, bug fix, RGB lights and some UI changes."
+* The [Logic simulator by **OrangoMango** got updated to v1.1 update](https://twitter.com/orango_mango/status/1698269059513462867): "A new web version made with WebFX, bug fix, RGB lights and some UI changes."
-* [**surajit** completed M-AID (Retail Pharmacy Management)](https://twitter.com/surajit8017/status/1700781040779022628): "with a mobile app that is always connected to the desktop app via Wi-Fi, no internet is needed for operations."
+* [**surajit** completed M-AID (Retail Pharmacy Management)](https://twitter.com/surajit8017/status/1700781040779022628): "With a mobile app that is always connected to the desktop app via Wi-Fi, no internet is needed for operations."
 * [RNArtist by **Fabrice Jossinet** offers now an undo/redo feature](https://twitter.com/rnartist_app): "It can even iterate automatically over its history.
 Take a look at my attempt to produce a better layout for an archaea LSU rRNA (green blinking = redo, orange = undo)."

 ## Components, Libraries, Tools